varshavenkataraman/WordAdDict/README.md

-WordAdDict is a Chrome Extension that shows the definition of a word when double-clicked on it.
+WordAdDict is a Chrome Extension that shows the definition of a word, when double-clicked on it.
 You can also listen to the pronunciation of the word, if available on Free Dictionary API.

 Files present in the repository: